Updated June 15, 2023

-So you have finally found your dream job in Cassandra but are wondering how to crack the 2019 Cassandra Interview and what could be the probable Cassandra interview questions.
-Every Cassandra interview is different and the scope of a job is different too.
-Keeping this in mind we have designed the most common Cassandra Interview Questions and Answers to help you get success in your interview.
+You have finally found your dream job in Cassandra but are wondering how to crack the 2023 Cassandra Interview and what could be the probable Cassandra interview questions.
+Every Cassandra interview is different, and the job scope is different too.
+Keeping this in mind, we have designed the most common Cassandra Interview Questions and Answers to help you get success in your interview.

 1. What is NoSQL?
 How many types of NoSQL databases are there?